-are part of the growing national and international movement to appreciate and restore historic neon signs and in turn to support neighborhood vibrancy in low-opportunity neighborhoods and historic corridors.
-The Historic Neon Network is an organization created by the authors of the San Francisco Neon book to support dialog and share information about historic restoration projects that promote the local preservation of history and culture of small businesses, and the artistic legacy of neon signs.
+San Francisco Neon is part of the growing national and international movement to appreciate and restore historic neon signs and in turn to support neighborhood vibrancy in low-opportunity neighborhoods and historic corridors.
+The Historic Neon Network is a not-for profit organization created by Al Barna and Randall Ann Homan to support dialog and share information about historic restoration projects that promote the local preservation of history and culture of small businesses, and the artistic legacy of neon signs.
 We consult on historic accuracy of neon sign projects, create preservation learning events, and create historic neon tours in San Francisco and Oakland to engage public participation and help to develop a deeper understanding of the historic and artistic value of these signs.
 Vintage neon signs have evolved from advertising to art, and now they serve as landmarks of the day-to-day human experience within communities.
 The artisans and advocates who take on these preservation projects deserve and desire public acknowledgment, and the opportunity to share experiences.

 Al Barna is a San Francisco photographer and artist whose work has been shown in exhibitions at the de Young Museum, the Legion of Honor Museum, the Rayko Gallery, the San Francisco Public Library, and the San Francisco Arts Commission Gallery.
 His photography has been published in CA Modern magazine, Society of Commercial Archeology Journal, The Sun magazine, and Shots magazine. www.albarna.com